Planning and development

 Lord Mayor Clover Moore (Chair) and Councillor John Mant represent Council on the Committee.
 External advisors are Bob Hayward (independent consultant), Tina Tang (Jattca Property Consulting) and Robert Hawkins (Principal of HASSELL).
 Councillor Robyn Kemmis is the alternative Chair and Councillor Irene Doutney is the alternative for Councillor John Mant.

 The City of Sydney assesses all the DAs in Green Square, and the Central Sydney Planning Committee also assesses any development costing over $50 million.
 We have already received DAs for the first buildings in the Green Square town centre.

-If you are interested in DAs on exhibition for Green Square, you can see the current list here.
+If you are interested in DAs on exhibition for Green Square and inner south area, you can see the current list here.
 You can also view hard copies of the DAs at the Green Square Neighbourhood Service Centre, sign up to our DA alerts or contact your local area planner on 02 9265 9333.

 The Green Square area is undergoing constant change and growth, and this can mean that some residents may be living close to construction sites.
 If you have any issues regarding construction noise, dust, pollution or traffic, do not hesitate to contact the construction liaison officer for the site – the contact details for the officer should always be provided on hoarding signage.

 Each suburb and precinct that makes up Green Square has a rich social history.
 The area has been home to Aboriginal people and colonial settlers, a local industrial revolution and a diverse mix of workers and residents from all over the world.